Nenotriple/img-txt_viewer/README.md

 # 💡 Tips and Features

-- Shortcuts:
+- **Shortcuts:**
   - `ALT + LEFT/RIGHT`: Quickly move between img-txt pairs.
   - `SHIFT + DEL`: Move the current pair to a local trash folder.
   - `ALT`: Cycle through auto-suggestions.
   - `TAB`: Insert the highlighted suggestion.
   - `CTRL + S`: Save the current text file.
-  - `CTRL + E`: jump to the next empty text file.
+  - `CTRL + E`: Jump to the next empty text file.
   - `CTRL + R`: Jump to a random img-txt pair.
   - `CTRL + F`: Highlight all duplicate words.
   - `CTRL + Z` / `CTRL + Y`: Undo / Redo.
+  - `CTRL + W`: Close the window.
   - `F1`: Toggle zoom popup.
   - `F2`: Open the Image-Grid view.
+  - `F4`: Open the current image in your default editor.
   - `F5`: Open Batch Tag Edit.
-  - `Middle-click`: A tag to quickly delete it.
+  - `Middle-click`: A tag to delete it.

-- Tips:
+- **Tips:**
   - A guided setup will run on first launch to configure your autocomplete dictionaries and matching settings.
-  - Highlight matching words by selecting text.
-  - Insert a suggestion by clicking on it.
+  - Insert a suggestion by clicking on it or pressing TAB.
+  - Highlight matching words by selecting similar text.
   - Quickly create text pairs by loading the image and saving the text.
   - List Mode: Display tags in a list format while saving them in standard format.
   - Get `Autocomplete Suggestions` while you type using Danbooru/Anime tags, the English Dictionary, etc.
+  - Match Modes: `Last Word` matches only the last word typed, `Whole String` matches the entire tag between commas.
+  - Use `Match Mode: Last Word` for more natural and less strict autocomplete.
   - Use an asterisk (*) while typing for fuzzy search autocomplete suggestions.
-    - For example: Typing `*lo*b` returns "<ins>**lo**</ins>oking <ins>**b**</ins>ack", and even "yel<ins>**lo**</ins>w <ins>**b**</ins>ackground"
-  - Use 'Match Mode: Last Word' for more natural autocomplete.
-  - Right-click the 'Browse...' button to set or clear the alternate text path, allowing you to load text files from a separate folder than images.
+  - Right-click the `Browse...` button to set or clear the alternate text path, allowing you to load text files from a separate folder than images.

-- Text Tools:
+- **Text Tools:**
   - `Search and Replace`: Find specific text and replace it with another.
   - `Prefix`: Insert text at the START of all text files.
   - `Append`: Insert text at the END of all text files.
+  - `AutoTag`: Automatically tag images using ONNX vision models like `wd-v1-4-vit-tagger-v2`.
   - `Filter`: Filter pairs based on text, missing text files, and more.
 Works with Search and Replace, Prefix, and Append.
   - `Highlight`: Always highlight specific text.
   - `My Tags`: Add your custom tags for autocomplete suggestions.
   - `Batch Tag Edit`: Edit and manage tags with a user-friendly interface that previews changes before applying them.
   - `Create Wildcard From Captions`: Combine all image captions into one text file, with each caption set separated by a newline.
-  - `Cleanup Text`: Fix simple typos in all text files of the selected folder.
+  - `Cleanup Text`: Fix typos across all text files, such as duplicate tags, extra spaces, commas, and more.

- - Other Tools
+- **Image Tools:**
   - `Batch Resize Images`: Resize all images in a folder using different methods and conditions.
   - `Resize Image`: Resize the current image by exact resolution or percentage.
   - `Batch Crop Images`: Crop all images to a specified resolution.
-   - `Crop Image`: Quickly crop an image to a square or freeform ratio.
+  - `Crop Image`: Crop an image or GIF using a variety of methods and tools.
   - `Upscale Image`: Upscale images using models like RESRGAN, AnimeSharp-4x, and UltraSharp-4x.
-Additional models can be added to the 'models' folder.
+Additional models can be added to the `ncnn_models` folder.
-   - `Find Duplicate Files`: Identify and separate duplicate files in a folder.
+  - `Find Duplicate Files`: Identify and separate duplicate files from your dataset.
   - `Expand`: Expand an image to a square ratio instead of cropping.
+Designed for images with simple backgrounds and centered subjects.
+  - `Edit Image Panel`: Adjust brightness, contrast, saturation, sharpness, highlights, and shadows of the current image.

+- **Other:**
+  - `Batch Rename/Convert`: Rename and optionally convert image and text files, saving them sequentially with padded zeros.
   - `Thumbnail Panel`: Display thumbnails under the current image for quick navigation.
-   - `Edit Image Panel`: Adjust brightness, contrast, saturation, sharpness, highlights, and shadows of the current image.
   - `Edit Image...`: Open the current image in an external editor (e.g., MS Paint).
-   - `Batch Rename/Convert`: Rename and optionally convert image and text files, saving them sequentially with padded zeros.

- - Auto-Save
-   - Check the auto-save box to save text when switching between image-text pairs or closing the window.
+  - `Auto-Save` Save text when switching between img-txt pairs, changing the active directory, or closing the app.
-   - Text cleanup (e.g., removing duplicate tags, trailing commas, extra spaces) happens automatically on save, and can be disabled from the options menu.
+  - `Text cleanup`: (e.g., removing duplicate tags, trailing commas, extra spaces) happens automatically on save, and can be disabled from the options menu.
   - Text cleanup is optimized for CSV-format captions and can be disabled via the Clean-Text option in the menu.

-For a more detailed feature guide, please visit the repo [✨Wiki](https://github.com/Nenotriple/img-txt_viewer/wiki).
+For more detailed information regarding the tools and features, please refer to the [UserGuide✨](https://github.com/Nenotriple/img-txt_viewer/blob/v1.96_dev/docs/UserGuide.md)found in the repo docs.

 <br>